 Brazil is the largest country in Latin America.
 It has a population of approximately 211 million people and a total land mass larger than America, excluding Alaska.
-It has in excess of 8000 kilometres of coastline and 20,000 kilometres of navigable river.
-Brazil has the 12th largest gross domestic product (GDP) in the world.
+It has in excess of 8000km of coastline and 20,000km of navigable river.
+Brazil has the 12th largest GDP in the world.

-In 2021, Brazil had 0.244 per cent of the world's merchant fleet value, by flag of registration, with a total fleet of approximately 5.5 million deadweight tonnage (DWT) and 0.655 per cent DWT under Brazilian ownership.
+In 2022, Brazil had 0.663 per cent of the world's merchant fleet value, by flag of registration, with a total fleet of approximately 5.5 million deadweight tonnage (DWT) and 0.655 per cent DWT under Brazilian ownership.
 Approximately 50 per cent of this tonnage is oil tankers, 12 per cent bulk carriers, 2 per cent general cargo vessels, 14 per cent container ships and 22 per cent are 'other types'.